How to Properly Clean Your Home After a Professional Pest Control Treatment

 What cleaning methods are safe to use following chemical treatments?

 After chemical treatments, gentle cleaning methods such as using a damp cloth with mild detergent are usually safe for non-treated surfaces.
-Avoid abrasive cleaners or solvents that might break down the treatment chemicals.
+Avoid abrasive cleaners or solvents which may break down the treatment chemicals.
 For treated areas, minimal cleaning is recommended until the pest control company advises it is safe to proceed.
-If you require specific advice on discreet pest treatments, especially for rodents, consult resources like discreet mice pest control treatments.
+If you require specific advice on discreet pest treatments, especially for rodents, read more on this article: discreet mice pest control treatments.

 How long should I wait before touching or cleaning treated spaces?